Transacting at $5M+ in Palm Beach County: A Principal’s Checklist

 Use the Private Phase, Then Decide

-Use private phase data to calibrate the public launch, or stay private.
+Use private phase data to shape the public launch, or stay private.

 The Buyer Brief and the Seller Brief

-The framework differs depending on which side of the transaction you are on, but the underlying discipline is the same in both cases: remove noise, engineer risk out of the process, and create conditions for a clean outcome.
+The framework differs depending on which side of the transaction you are on, but the underlying discipline is the same: remove noise, reduce risk before it appears, and create conditions for a clean outcome.

 For Buyers